Chatham railway station, Melbourne

-Chatham railway station is located on the Lilydale and Belgrave lines in Victoria, Australia.
-It serves the eastern Melbourne suburb of Surrey Hills, and it opened on 1 April 1927.
+Chatham railway station is a commuter railway station on the Belgrave and Lilydale lines, which are both part of the Melbourne railway network.
+It serves the eastern suburb of Surrey Hills, in Melbourne, Victoria, Australia.
+Chatham station is a ground level unstaffed station, featuring three platforms, an island platform with two faces and one side platform.
+It opened on 1 April 1927, with the current station provided in 1971.

 History

 Chatham station opened on 1 April 1927, and was named after nearby Chatham Road.

 The station originally opened with the current island platform only.
 In December 1971, Platform 3 was provided when services on the third track from East Camberwell were extended through the station to Box Hill.

 Platforms and services

 Chatham has one island platform with two faces and one side platform.
 Platforms 1 and 2 (island platform) has a large red brick building, while the non-aligned Platform 3 features a small weatherboard shelter.
 All three platforms are linked by an underpass.

 It is serviced by Metro Trains' Lilydale and Belgrave line services.